What is cash credit?

 2 min read

 Cash Credit, a type of short-term working capital loan, serves as a lifeline for businesses, offering swift access to funds during liquidity crunches.
 This financial tool, provided by financial institutions, empowers companies to meet their operational needs without maintaining a credit balance, thereby optimising their working capital for efficient business operations.
+If you want to assess your options quickly, you can check your business loan eligibility online to see if cash credit or similar loans fit your requirements.

-Important features of cash credit
+Features of cash credit

 • Revolving credit: Cash credit provides a revolving line of credit that allows businesses to borrow up to a predetermined limit